pemcg/manageiq-automation-howto-guide/chapter6/evm_and_the_workspace.md

 ### $evm.log

-_$evm.log_ is a simple method that we've used already.
-It writes a message to automation.log, and accepts two arguments, a log level, and the text string to write.
-The log level can be written as a Ruby symbol (e.g. :info, :warn), or as a text string (e.g. "info", "warn").
+`$evm.log` is a simple method that we've used already.
+It writes a message to `automation.log`, and accepts two arguments, a log level, and the text string to write.
+The log level can be written as a Ruby symbol (e.g. `:info`, `:warn`), or as a text string (e.g. "info", "warn").

 ### $evm.root

-_$evm.root_ is the method that returns to us the root object in the workspace (environment, variables, linked objects etc.).
+`$evm.root` is the method that returns to us the root object in the workspace (environment, variables, linked objects etc.).
 This is the Instance whose invocation took us into the Automation Engine.
-From _$evm.root_ we can access other Service Model objects such as _$evm.root['vm']_, _$evm.root['user']_, or _$evm.root\['miq\_request'\]_, (the actual objects available depend on the context of the Automation tasks that we are performing).
+From `$evm.root` we can access other Service Model objects such as `$evm.root['vm']`, `$evm.root['user']`, or `$evm.root['miq_request']`, (the actual objects available depend on the context of the Automation tasks that we are performing).

 ![Object Model](images/object_model.png)

-_$evm.root_ contains a lot of useful information that we use programatically to establish our running context (for example to see if we've been called by an API call or from a button, e.g.
+`$evm.root` contains a lot of useful information that we use programatically to establish our running context (for example to see if we've been called by an API call or from a button, e.g.

 ```
 $evm.root['vmdb_object_type'] = vm   (type: String)